kevinmcb90/simpsonstv/README.md

-I made some changes to original Brandon Withrow's [Waveshare-version TV build](https://withrow.io/simpsons-tv-build-guide-waveshare).
+I made some changes to Brandon Withrow's [Waveshare-version TV build](https://withrow.io/simpsons-tv-build-guide-waveshare).

-## Hardware changes

-Used the newer RPi Zero 2W.
-This was mostly a drop-in replacement.

-I attempted to use a 64-bit version Debian Bookworm, but couldn't properly get it to work.
-The screen worked using the newer Waveshare screen overlay setup, but it took control of the GPIO pins needed for the audio circuit.
-So I continued to use the 32-bit Buster OS.

-I also glued in the screen upside down, since the bezel was better covered by the 3d printed housing that way.
-To invert the screen, set `display_rotate=3` in `/boot/config.txt`
+## Touchscreen player control

+The Waveshare 2.8" screen has capacitive touch that wasn't used in the original build.
+I added a simple `touch.py` job to listen to screen events and send a handful of commands to the video player.
+Be sure to add a corresponding systemd service.

+You can:
+- Touch left side of screen - seek back 30 seconds
+- Touch middle of screen - play / pause
+- Touch right side of screen - seek forward 30 seconds
+- Swipe from left to right - next video
+- Swipe from right to left - previous video

 ## Videos on FAT partition